Maryland Nutrition Benefits

 -

-SNAP is accepted at Veggie Van and some vendors at farmers markets across the county.
-Many grocery stores, gas stations, and convenience stores accept SNAP.
-Access this website to find retailers near you who accept SNAP.
+SNAP is accepted at the Veggie Van and with most produce vendors at Frederick County Farmers Markets.
+Many grocery stores, gas stations, and convenience stores also accept SNAP.

 General Eligibility Requirements: